CSE291A-GEO/anti-geo/README.md

 Generating datasets to analyze Generative Engine Optimization (GEO).
 The primary goal is to identify and study "GEO-optimized" content—sources that appear prominently in AI-generated search summaries (like Google AI Overviews) but are ranked lower or are entirely absent from traditional organic search results.

+> **Note:** The scraped website contents are not added to this Github repo due to its large size.

 ## Project Structure

   * **`Anti_GEO_Dataset_Generation.ipynb`**: The core Jupyter Notebook.
 It handles fetching search results via SerpApi, identifying GEO-optimized sources, and scraping their HTML content.